 The Miracle League removes the barriers that keep children with mental and physical disabilities off the baseball field and lets them experience the joy of America’s favorite pastime.
 Since the main barriers for these adults arise from the natural grass fields used in conventional leagues, Miracle League teams play on a custom-designed, rubberized turf field that accommodates wheelchairs and other assertive devices while helping to prevent injuries.

 But it’s more than playing a game.
 The Miracle League is about making new friends, building self-esteem and being treated just like other athletes.
 To help the athletes, the Miracle League uses a “buddy” system – pairing each player with an able-bodied peer.
 The result is a bond that cannot be described.
 The Miracle League serves children and adults who suffer from any physical or mental disabilities, which causes them to be excluded, whether intentionally or not, from conventional Baseball leagues.

-The complex also includes a main plaza with a central kugel ball water feature (the sphere is a representative of a baseball with David Price's signature) and two donor walls.
-Additionally, the complex includes picnic tables and benches throughout.
+The complex also includes a main plaza with a central kugel ball water feature representing a baseball with David Price's signature.
+Additionally, the complex includes picnic tables, benches, and two donor walls.